-I hope you’ve enjoyed the week of Thanksgiving posts that I put together with Rikki!
+I hope you’ve enjoyed the week of vegetarian Thanksgiving posts that I put together with Rikki!
 I’ve gotten so used to working on my own as a blogger that it’s nice to collaborate with someone else once in a while and see my food through another photographer’s eyes (or camera lens).
 And Rikki isn’t just an amazing photographer, but she’s also a great friend and mentor who totally gets my food, so I can’t imagine working with anyone else.
-I’m totally thrilled with how all of her photos turned out in these vegetarian recipes for thanksgiving main course!
+I’m totally thrilled with how all of her photos turned out in these vegetarian recipes for a vegetarian thanksgiving menu!

 I hope through my recipes and Rikki’s stunning photography, we’ve been able to show you that a vegetarian Thanksgiving dinner doesn’t have to be about sacrifice or bland food or sad meat substitutes.
 As I like to say, when the food you’re eating is good, you focus on what’s on your plate, not what’s missing from it!
 Thanksgiving is about gratitude, family, and friends—not turkey.

 I won’t be posting any new recipes next week, but I will be putting together a round-up of other vegetarian main dishes for Thanksgiving on Monday and I’ll be back with What I Ate This Week on Friday.
 I’m taking some time off next week, so if I’m a little slow with emails or comment replies, that’s why.